bgonzalezbustamante/COVID-19-South-America/docs/Tracker.md

-## COVID-19 in South America
+## COVID-19 in South America Tracker

 [![Update](https://img.shields.io/badge/latest%20data%20update-2020--05--16-orange.svg)](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)

-> This online monitor was deprecated in mid-May 2020 to focus on a paper which evaluates early projections and governmental responses to COVID-19 epidemic in South America.
+> This online tracker was deprecated in mid-May 2020 to focus on a paper which evaluates early projections and governmental responses to COVID-19 epidemic in South America.
 This paper will be published in *World Development* journal.
 See its [demonstration for R](Early-Responses.md).

-This was an online monitor of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented the epidemic curves based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
+This was an online tracker of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented the epidemic curves based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
 Furthermore, estimated R, explored serial interval (SI) distribution, and future incidence simulations are fitted by case.<sup id="a1">[1](#f1)</sup> The countries reviewed are as follows:

 - [Argentina](Argentina.md) (ARG),
 - [Bolivia](Bolivia.md) (BOL),